 B.Eng. in Computer Science (2019 - 2023)

-Yao Class, the Insititute for Interdisciplinary Information Sciences (IIIS), Tsinghua University
+Yao Class, the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University

 Two first-authored papers done at ByteDance Seed are online now!